radius-project/radius/docs/content/user-guides/samples/eshop/2-infrastructure/index.md

 ## Next steps

-The following tempaltes include the default choices for each environment.
+The following templates include the default choices for each environment.
 Feel free to customize them if you want to try an alternate resource option described above.

 {{< tabs "Azure environment" "Kubernetes environment" >}}